Best Online Master’s Degrees in: Educational Administration

 Drexel University earned our award for best career support.
 The university's Steinbright Career Development Center offers students career and educational counseling, pre-professional advising, on-campus recruiting, a graduate job board that enables students to search for full-time three to six month co-op employment, and an employer directed resume search.
 Most of these services are available through DrexelOne, the university's online system that allows students to access courses, schedules, and more.

 Ashland University claimed our award for financial support.
-According to the National Center of Education Statistics (NCES), 98% of full-time, beginning undergraduate students received financial aid in the 2010-2011 academic school year.
-The university’s financial aid website includes information on important dates, forms, scholarships, grants, and student loan terms.
-Students can check the status of their financial aid application by using the university’s WebAdvisor system.
+According to the National Center of Education Statistics (NCES), 98% of full-time, beginning undergraduate students received financial aid.
+The university's financial aid website includes information on important dates, forms, scholarships, grants, and student loan terms.
+Students can check the status of their financial aid application by using the university's WebAdvisor system.

 Drexel University won our award for best technology support.
 U.S. News & World Report placed Drexel University fifth in its rankings of student services and technology of the top online graduate education programs.
 In addition to providing career placement assistance, the university also offers live tutoring, a smartphone application, and the delivery of course content through live streaming video.